Hunting, fishing and animals in ancient Egypt

-The ancient Egyptian culture is full of rich traditions and practices that up to the present day we continue to learn more about.
+The ancient Egyptian culture is full of rich traditions and practices revolving around human interactions with wildlife.
 Wildlife in ancient Egypt used to be very different compared to the wildlife currently present in Egypt for several factors and variables.
 Animals such as elephants, rhinoceros, and hippopotami used to live in different parts of Egypt, however these animals do not exist in Egypt today.
 Animals were very much appreciated and important in Egyptian history; even some deities were represented as animals; as Hathor the goddess of fertility, love and beauty was represented as a cow.

 Animals and religion

 In ancient Egypt, there existed a ceremony for slaughtering animals.
 However, there is no one common ritual, but several different ceremonies the most important ceremony is represented in the Ra temple, the dramatically texts of Ramesseum and in the Book of Opening The Mouth.
 The pictures often display the same scene, where a bull is lying on the ground, with its legs tethered together; on the other side of the bull, is a woman; with the butcher ready to cut off its forelegs, a sem priest standing behind the butcher and a lector priest.
 The woman is identified as a goddess, Isis; the sem priest gives the signal for the butcher to slaughter the bull and the lector priest reciting the ritual.